 to 1,973 if it has a race-kit in GT2 (which you will probably never need by the way).
 In GT5, the

-lowest we can get one of these will is 1,939 pounds, interesting that we're not lower than the race-modified
+lowest we can get one of these will is 1,939 pounds, interesting that this car's now lower than the

 Nobody except Civic / JDM-haters will argue with us about this car's looks, but its